Deepk1805/PROJECT-Book_marketPlace/README.md

 A full-stack web application for buying and selling books.
 Built with React.js, Node.js, Express, and MongoDB.

-> **Latest Update**: User registration functionality has been fixed and improved with comprehensive error handling and validation.
+> **Latest Update (July 8, 2025)**: User registration functionality has been fixed and improved with comprehensive error handling and validation.
+Complete project structure with all standard files added.

 ## Features